samaaravindreddy/Monash-Project-2/README.md

 Project plan and development<br />

-Each member of the team will work with one CSV file, drop two column logo and retain year, rank_display, university, score, country, city, region and link.
+Each member of the team will work with one CSV file, drop two column logo and retain year, rank_display, university, score, country, city and region.
-Use the link of the universities to extract the city where missing and then drop the column.

 Replace NAN values in "score" column with zero